pramodk/spack-configs/README.md

 	You can use `packages.yaml` as template and add/delete new packages as per your requirements.
 You can update versions, compiler preferences etc.

-* I created `packages.yaml` but getring "Error: Error parsing yaml in ...xxx...".
+* I created `packages.yaml` but getting "Error: Error parsing yaml in ...xxx...".
 Even worse just "Error".
 What to do?

 	Spack configuration files are [YAML](http://www.yaml.org/start.html) specifications.
 If you have not used proper indentation or mixed spaces/tabs then we get parsing errors.
 Sometime we don't get clear message from Spack and difficult to trace the error.
 In this you can use `--debug` or `-d` option to spack command to provide detailed trace: